Binary Tree in Action (Construction)

 inorder, index + 1, inEnd);

 array?
-How do we determine the starting and ending indices for the left and right subarrays?
+How do we find the start and end indexes for the left and right subtrees?

-This can be deduced from the number of nodes in the left subtree.
-Let's assume the number of nodes in the left subtree is leftSize
+We can figure this out by counting the number of nodes in the left subtree.
+Let’s call this number leftSize

-By looking at this diagram, you can write out the corresponding indices for the preorder
+Looking at the diagram, we can write the indexes for the preorder

 array: